john-morsley/azure-cosmosdb-csharp-aspnet/README.md

 URI: Azure Cosmos DB Account -> Settings -> Keys -> URI
 Primary Key: Azure Cosmos DB Account -> Settings -> Keys

-Here you mat select either primary or secondry key, but for this project it must be a read-write key.
+Here you may select either primary or secondry key, but for this project it must be a read-write key.